Namibia at a Glance

 - a motivation letter stating the nature of the business that will be conducted

-- a letter of invitation or details of your business contacts
+- a letter of invitation or contact details of your business contacts

 - the company's proof of registration

-When entering the country, you must be able to produce a return ticket or at least prove that you have adequate funds for the duration of your stay and to get you back home.
+the company’s proof of registration When entering the country, you must be able to produce a return ticket or at least prove that you have adequate funds for the duration of your stay and to get you back home.
 Alternatively, you can provide proof that you will be supported by a Namibian citizen or permanent resident.
-If you will be passing through an area of Africa where yellow fever is endemic en route to Namibia by any means other than air, you will have to prove that you have an at least 10-day-old yellow fever inoculation.
+If you will be passing through an area of Africa where yellow fever is endemic en route to Namibia, you will have to prove that you have had a yellow fever vaccination that is at least ten days old.

 You should submit your visa application at least 60 days before your planned date of departure.